 4) Say Something Positive

 Some days, it may seem like one thing after another is wrong.

 Picture this.
-Your spouse walks in the house from work.
+Your spouse walks into the house from work.
 You give them a quick hello and then dive into a long list of things you dealt with today and things you need them to do ASAP.

 I catch myself doing this quite a bit.
 I rattle off all the negatives of a day before my husband can even take his coat off.

-The day to day mess of life is always going to be there.
+The day-to-day mess of life is always going to be there.